 - Incentives can also be non-cash related: streaming subscription service, holiday dinner provided to the family, grocery store voucher, monthly or yearly meal subscription service, tickets to a sporting event or local attraction, etc.

 What is important to note though, as you are forming your incentive strategy, is that each generation has different values.
 What might entice a baby boomer, might not entice a millennial.
 Knowing your audience and what entices them to work is important.
-As you are offering incentives for each of your jobs, think about the ideal candidate and what they would value.
+As you are offering incentives to seasonal workers for each of your jobs, think about the ideal candidate and what they would value.
 They may value a non-cash related item versus a bonus.

-If you are unsure of what would entice your candidates, you can send out a survey to the candidates you are reaching out to and see what hiring incentives motivates them.
+If you are unsure of what would entice your seasonal candidates, you can send out a survey to the candidates you are reaching out to and see what hiring incentives motivate them.
 Another option is to offer up a number of hiring incentives of similar value and the candidate can choose which one they want.
 This could make it even a little more fun when the candidate has the opportunity to choose their “hiring gift.”

 Incorporate Holiday Cheer into Your Job Description